With this discussion of integrated thyroid

 receptor stimulation on your thyroid gland.

-Secondary hypothyroidism… what does that
+Secondary hyperthyroidism… what does that

 mean to you?

-In secondary hypothyroidism, you might have
+In secondary hyperthyroidism, you might have

 an adenoma functioning in the anterior pituitary